pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

 */

 = High Concept Document

-#explaination(detail: "A brief overview of the game")[
+#explanation(detail: "A brief overview of the game")[
-  == At a Glance
+  == Key Details
 ]

+#grid(
+  columns: 2,
+  gutter: 1em,
+  box(width: 100%)[
     === Game Title
     Re:Build Nature
+  ],
+  box(width: 100%)[
     === Author
     Herschel Pawar
+  ],

+  box(width: 100%)[
     === Genre
     Cooperative Board Game, Three Player Game
+  ],
+  box(width: 100%)[
     === Theme
     Nature restoration and optimism
+  ],
+)

+#explanation(detail: "How is optimism used in the game?")[
   ==== Optimism
+]
 // / Optimism: "In the documentation, include a statement explaining how you used the theme “optimism”.
 Note that the theme should be weaved into the game design, e.g., the rule system, so that it is a central part of the game and not just a visual layer or merely an aspect of a backstory."

-Optimism is an important part of the gameplay, it affects nearly every game mechanic and it's not merely a goal the players need to complete to 100%.
-The decisions made in the game are reflected in the real world as the players need to draw on the map to perform actions.
-This acts as a physical evidence for the time they spent together and hopefully, in dire times, they will look back at the map they created and get hope.
+Optimism is an important part of the gameplay; it influences nearly every game mechanic, and it's not merely a goal the players need to complete to 100%.
+The decisions made in the game are reflected in the real world, as the players need to draw on the map to perform actions.
+This acts as physical evidence for the time they spent together, and hopefully, in dire times, they will look back at the map they created and get hope.

 === Target Hardware
 Board Game (requirement)

-=== Core Gameplay Loop
+=== Core Gameplay Idea
-Three players come together to transform the garbage filled map into a scenic beauty by physically drawing on the map.
+Three players come together to transform the garbage-filled map into scenic beauty by physically drawing on the map.
+They roll to gain action points, and the amount of action points is determined by the current optimism level.

-#explaination(detail: "Short statement about the game")[
+#explanation(detail: "Short statement about the game")[
   == High Concept/Synopsis
 ]
-"Re:Build Nature" is a cozy cooperative board game, set in a Post-apocalyptic world, three robots want to transmute garbage into a beautiful landscape.
-Specialize your robots to transmute toughed garbage and end up with a beautiful map.
+"Re:Build Nature" is a cozy cooperative board game set in a post-apocalyptic world.
+Three robots want to transmute garbage into a beautiful landscape.
+Specialize your robots to transmute tough garbage and end up with a beautiful map.

-#explaination(detail: "\"Hooks\" for the game")[
+#explanation(detail: "\"Hooks\" for the game")[
   == Features
 ]
 - Cooperative Gameplay: Cooperative game with 3 players